-Piedmont Community College (PCC) will offer a Handgun Safety course on Saturday, May 5.
-The class will be held from 8 a.m. - 5 p.m. and fulfills the course requirement for obtaining a concealed carry handgun permit.
+Piedmont Community College (PCC) will offer a Handgun Safety course on Saturday, November 3.
+The 8-hour class will be held from 8 a.m. - 5 p.m. and fulfills the course requirement for obtaining a concealed carry handgun permit.

 The instructor for the class will be Lynn Ward, who has been a PCC instructor for over 20 years.
 He received basic firearms instructor training through the NRA and his concealed carry instructor training from the North Carolina Justice Academy.

-The registration fee is $75 for the course.
-Payment of the registration prior to the course beginning is required to reserve your space.
+The registration fee for PCC’s Handgun Safety course is $75.
+Payment of the registration is required to reserve your seat in the class.

 To enroll or for more information, call PCC’s Workforce Development Team at (336) 322-2156.